OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/backtracking/armijo_goldstein.rst

 Armijo-Goldstein
 ****************

-The ArmijoGoldsteinLS linesearch Checks bounds and backtracks to point that satisfies them.
+The ArmijoGoldsteinLS linesearch Checks bounds and backtracks to a point that satisfies them.
 From there, further backtracking is performed until the termination criteria are satisfied.
 The main termination criteria is the Amijo-Goldstein condition, which checks for a sufficient decrease from the initial point by measuring the slope.
 There is also an iteration maximum.